-2. Use the buttons in the numeric keypad to compose the numeric input value.

-- 3. If desired, select a "Step Size" and use the cursor up/down buttons to increment/ decrement the current value.
-If a marker is active, you can also set the numeric value to the current marker value ("Set to Marker"). - 4.
-After completing the input string, select "ENTER" to apply your selection and close the numeric editor.
+- 2. Use the buttons in the numeric keypad to enter a value. - 3.
+Use the cursor up/down buttons to increment/decrement the value by the current "Step Size". - If the active trace has markers with suitable unit for the stimulus or response, you can set the numeric value to one of these stimulus/resonse values ("Set to Marker"). - 5.
+After completing the input, select "ENTER" to apply the new value and close the editor.

-[STEP SIZE] key
+[Step Size] key

-If a numeric input field is active, the [STEP SIZE] front panel key opens a dialog box containing the "Step Size" panel of the numeric editor.
-Use this box for efficient operation of the rotary knob (and mouse wheel).
+In dual-window mode, if a numeric input field is active, the [Step Size] key in the data entry panel opens a dialog containing the "Step Size" panel of the numeric editor.
+Select the adequate step size for efficient operation of the on-screen wheel (and mouse wheel).

-5.5.3 Using the analyzer's on-screen keyboard
+5.6.3 Using the analyzer's on-screen keyboard